seatable/seatable-api-php/docs/Base/Api/RowsApi.md

 querySQL($base_uuid, $sql_query): \SeaTable\Client\Base\SqlQueryResponse
 ```

-List Rows (with SQL)
+Query SeaTable with SQL

-Lists rows in a table based on an SQL-query provided in the request.
-Also returns the metadata of the table.
-Typical SQL-statements are supported.
-Below some basic examples: `SELECT name, age, birthday, gender FROM Participants`<br/> `SELECT name, surname FROM Participants ORDER BY name`<br/> `SELECT * FROM Participants LIMIT 25` For more details, check the [SQL-syntax supported by SeaTable](https://developer.seatable.io/scripts/sql/reference/).  > 📘 Returns also data from the big data backend >  > This request is the only available endpoint that returns rows stored in the big data backend.   > 🚧 Returns at most 10 000 rows > > The request returns a maximum of 10 000 rows regardless of the limit specified in the SQL-statement.
+SeaTable offers a SQL like interface that supports `SELECT`, `INSERT`, `UPDATE` and `DELETE` statements.
+If you are familiar with SQL, you will have no difficulties to use this endpoint because typical SQL-statements are supported.
+This endpoint is the **most powerful** one that SeaTable can offer and it does not differentiate between the two SeaTable backend (normal and big data).
+Also the metadata of the table is returned.   > 📘 `INSERT` and big data >  > New rows (INSERT statement) are always added to the **big data backend**.
+An error message will be returned, if the big data backend is not activated for the target base.
+The complete [SQL Reference](https://developer.seatable.io/scripts/sql/reference/) can be found documentation in the developer manual.
+Here are some example requests for a fictitious table *Family* with the columns *name*, *age* and *birthday*:  - `SELECT * FROM Family LIMIT 3` - `SELECT name, age, birthday FROM Family` - `SELECT name, age FROM Family ORDER BY name` - `INSERT INTO Family (Name,Age) VALUES ('Name', 23)`  > 🚧 Max return limit > > The request returns a maximum of 10 000 rows, even if you specify a higher limit in your SQL-statement.

 ### Example